NoneGiven/tripcode/README.md

 #tripcode
 Generates tripcodes (non-secure) that match those generated on 4chan, guaranteed 100% accurate or your money back!

+## reminder
+Only the first 8 characters of the input affect the generated tripcode.

 ## some examples
 * `a -> !ZnBI2EKkq.`
 * `¥ -> !9xUxYS2dlM`